A Review of Jopen Key Comet II: Or, “When she was bad, she was horrid. But when she was good, she was very good indeed.”

 And then?
 Then you enjoy the ride.

-To buy the Jopen Comet II, here are some recommended stores:
+To buy the Jopen Comet II, I recommend this store (ships internationally):